Terabit-Ethernet/dcPIM/README.md

 This section covers how to compile the simulator.
    - **SIGCOMM 2022 Artifact Evaluation (6 days):**
 This section provides the detailed instructions to reproduce all individual results of dcPIM presented in our SIGCOMM 2022 paper.
+The first subsection describes how to get simulation results and the second subsection describes how to parse each result.

 ## 2. Compile the Simulator
 ```